 Our net tangible book value as of June 30, 2017 was approximately US\$(31.9) million, or US\$(0.32) per ordinary share and US\$(0.64) per ADS.
 Net tangible book value per ordinary share represents the amount of total consolidated assets, minus the amounts of intangible assets, goodwill and total liabilities, divided by the total number of ordinary shares outstanding.
-Dilution is determined by subtracting pro forma net tangible book value per ordinary share.
+Dilution is determined by subtracting pro forma net tangible book value per ordinary share, after giving effect to the additional proceeds we will receive from this offering, from the assumed initial public offering price per ordinary share.

-Without taking into account any other changes in such net tangible book value after June 30, 2017, other than to give effect to the issuance and sale of 5,000,000 ADSs in this offering at the initial public offering price of US\$14.50 per ADS, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and assuming the underwriters' option to purchase additional ADSs is not exercised, our pro forma net tangible book value as of June 30, 2017 would have been US\$0.31 per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or US\$0.62 per ADS.
-This represents an immediate increase in net tangible book value of US\$0.63 per ordinary share, or US\$1.26 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$6.94 per ordinary share, or US\$1.388 per ADS, to investors purchasing ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after June 30, 2017, other than to give effect to the issuance and sale of 5,000,000 ADSs in this offering at an assumed initial public offering price of US\$13.00 per ADS, the mid-point of the estimated range of the initial public offering price shown on the front cover of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us and assuming the underwriters' option to purchase additional ADSs is not exercised, our pro forma net tangible book value as of June 30, 2017 would have been US\$0.25 per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or US\$0.50 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.57 per ordinary share, or US\$1.14 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$6.25 per ordinary share, or US\$12.50 per ADS, to investors purchasing ADSs in this offering.
 The pro forma information discussed above is illustrative only.
 The following table illustrates such dilution:

-Per Ordinary Share Per ADS Initial public offering price US\$ 7.25 US\$14.50 Net tangible book value as of June 30, 2017 US\$ (0.32) US\$ (0.64) Pro forma net tangible book value per share after giving effect to this offering US\$ 0.31 US\$ 0.62 Amount of dilution in net tangible book value to new investors in the offering US\$ 6.94 US\$13.88
+Per Ordinary Share Per ADS Assumed initial public offering price US\$ 6.50 US\$13.00 Actual net tangible book value as of June 30, 2017 US\$ (0.32) US\$ (0.64) Pro forma net tangible book value per share after giving effect to this offering US\$ 0.25 US\$ 0.50 Amount of dilution in net tangible book value to new investors in the offering US\$ 6.25 US\$12.50